 I saw them at SW London gigs like Cheam Baths Hall (cost me two bob – if people remember what that means!) and often at the Crawdaddy Club at Richmond Athletics Club.
 Potentially they are still together, the Rollong Stones!

 I also saw Little Richard at Wimbledon Palais and Do Diddley at the Hammersmith Odeon.
 I really got into blues and began going to see visiting American bluesmen along with Big Bill, Little Bill and Greenie.
 Big Bill went on to become a J Walter Thompson creative director, Little Bill became and still is a photographer specialising in black and white work with blues and jazz musicians in the USA and Greenie became a famous guitarist and later broke down suffering schizophrenia and has been a shadow ever since.
 For all of that, I believe Johnny Speight used his dad, Joe Greenbaum who was a postman as the model for Alf Garnett.
-Once in the Albert Hall during a break between numbers Joe stood up and embarrassed us all by saying “Pete, that’s my boy Pete up there” and sounding exactly like Alf and looking a little similar – needless to say that was later than 1962 and during the original days of ‘Till Death…’.
+Once in the Albert Hall during a break between numbers Joe stood up and embarrassed us all by saying “Pete, that’s my boy Pete up there” and sounding exactly like Alf – needless to say that was later than 1962 and during the original days of ‘Till Death…’.

 Brazil won the World Cup in Chile.
 Pelé became a world famous man, although he did not score in the final.
 He just had personality brimming over.

 We sat on the edge of our chairs with the Cuban Missile Crisis.
 Some of us supported Castro, most people feared nuclear war and the end of the world.
 The anti-nuclear movement grew that year, I joined then.